classicgarf/betterkart/README.md

 # BetterKart

 This is the documentation for the config.
 I made this to be a quality way to play Garfield Kart with a controller until the devs add true support.
-Gotta love that the top config literally shuts off your computer.
+Made because the top config used to shut off your computer.

 ## How to get it